Kimpton22/Tutorials-And-Guides/PyRAI2MD/Step 1: Geodesic Interpolation/Step-by-Steps.md

 ```

 # Step 4: Wigner Sampling
-1. seperate.py - python scripts that separates the Wigner sampled geometries
+1. seperate.py - python scripts that separates the Wigner sampled geometries.
-2. wigner-{filename}.300.0.xyz - an xyz file that contains all the geometries generated from the Wigner sampling
+2. wigner-{filename}.300.0.xyz - an xyz file that contains all the geometries generated from the Wigner sampling.

 How to run:
 ```